Numerai Medals and Grandmasters: How the Ranking Works

 Stacked area chart of gold, silver, and bronze medals awarded per Numerai round

-Bronze medals dominate each round, with silver and gold forming thinner bands on top.
-Totals climbed from near zero around round 200 to roughly 2,000 medals per round by round 800, then dropped sharply to about 500 around round 820 — likely a field-size contraction — before recovering back toward 1,800 by round 1200.
-Because the cutoffs are fixed percentiles (1% / 3% / 15%), the proportional split between tiers stays constant; only the absolute count moves with the number of submitting models.
+Bronze dominates each round, with silver and gold as thinner bands on top.
+Totals climbed from near zero around round 200 to roughly 2,000 per round by round 800, then dropped sharply to about 500 around round 820 (a field-size contraction) before recovering toward 1,800 by round 1,200.
+Because the cutoffs are fixed percentiles, the tier split stays constant and only the absolute count moves with the number of submitting models.

 What score do you need?